DivyaDarshan09/Divya_Darshan-VSD-RISCV-week-1/Day-5/2.Incomplete_If-Case/Readme.md

 ### Code Analysis

-The Verilog source code clearly shows missing else conditions.
+- The Verilog source code clearly shows missing else conditions.

 ![verilog code (incomp_if.v)](.Screenshots/code_incomp_if.jpg)

 ---

 ### RTL Simulation

-We first ran an RTL simulation to observe the output behavior of the incomplete if statements.
+- We first ran an RTL simulation to observe the output behavior of the incomplete if statements.

 ![ RTL simulation result](.Screenshots/rtl_incomp_if.jpg)

+- In this case , if `i0` is high, the output `y` exactly follows the `i1`.
+- But if `i0` goes low, the output is confused, what to follow.
+- So it latched into the previous value of `y` until `i0` becomes 1.

 ---

 ### Synthesis printing statistics and Graphical View

-After synthesis, we observed that the synthesizer inferred latches to hold the output when conditions were not met.
+- After synthesis, we observed that the synthesizer inferred latches to hold the output when conditions were not met.

 ![printing_statistics](.Screenshots/ps_incomp_if.jpg)

+- Here the stats perfectly shows the `mux` beccomes ` D-Latch` as we expected.
+- So improper coding style or inconsistent code leads to `inferred latches`.

+---

 ![graphical view](.Screenshots/synth_incomp_if.jpg)